SovnSkyrim/Aldrnari/README.md

 #### Installing Microsoft .NET 5.0 - You do not have this on your computer natively!

-Please ensure you have .NET v5.0 installed.
+Please ensure you have .NET v5.0 installed (even if you have .NET v6.X!!).
 Download the **desktop app installer and console app x64** from Microsoft here https://dotnet.microsoft.com/download/dotnet/5.0/runtime.

 ## FAILING TO INSTALL MICROSOFT VISUAL C++ AND MICROSOFT .NET 5.0 WILL RESULT IN CTDS WHEN LAUNCHING THE GAME.
 PLEASE INSTALL THEM.